TrinhPTD/Web-Scraping-and-Sentiment-Analysis/README.md

 •	Positive feedbacks related to cleanliness, staff attitudes, on-time service and location near mall and restaurant, free breakfast and parking.

 •	Negative feedbacks regarding to noisy atmosphere and small rooms, delayed services, trash or broken facilities.

+My contribution in this project:
+1. Searched and checked quality of reference materials/code and then sent them to team to continuely work on project.
+2. Took full responsibility for listing features analysis including data collection, cleaning, statistical tests, analysis and modelling.